 Citycon Oyj: Flagging notification in accordance with Chapter 9 Section 10 of the Finnish Securities Markets Act

-HELSINKI, Feb.
-24, 2023 /PRNewswire/ -- Citycon Oyj ("Citycon" or the "Company") has received on 24 February 2023 the following notification pursuant to Chapter 9, Section 5 of the Finnish Securities Markets Act according to which Gazit Europe Netherlands B.V. direct holding of shares in Citycon will increase above twenty (20) percent.
+HELSINKI, March 3, 2023 /PRNewswire/ -- Citycon Oyj ("Citycon" or the "Company") has received on 2 March 2023 the following notification pursuant to Chapter 9, Section 5 of the Finnish Securities Markets Act following the change in Gazit Europe Netherlands B.V. direct holding of shares in Citycon.

 Citycon has one series of shares in which each share carries one vote.
 The total number of shares and votes is 168,008,940.